 Prototypes for several versions of the indoor residual spraying diagnostic kit, IQK, have been developed and tested in the field.
-IVCC is working in collaboration with Avima Pty to bring these technologies into production for commercial distribution in 2014.
-In August 2013 IQK was demonstrated in several locations in Ethiopia by Abt Associates spray programme with highly successful results.
+IVCC is working in collaboration with Avima Pty to bring these technologies into production for commercial distribution.
+In August 2014 IQK was demonstrated in several locations in Ethiopia by Abt Associates spray programme with highly successful results.

 Further development of the DDMS programme is currently underway with negotiations to implement the system into a Viceral Lieshmaniasis Programme in Bihar State, India, where 80% of all Visceral Lieshmaniasis cases are recorded.
 This will expand the software into new diseases and countries.
+Trials of the software are also being carried out in Zambia.